 - Undergraduate courses may be taken, but cannot be used to fulfill MEng degree requirements.

 - Students may take an independent study course (BME 791) for research project.

 - Graduation requirements include approval of all courses by an advisor.

-- Internship requirements will follow the MEng Internship guidelines with the exception that the internship or project must occur after the student matriculates at Duke University.
+- Internship requirements will follow the MEng Internship guidelines with the exception that the internship must occur after the student matriculates at Duke University.

 Sample curriculum for MEng in Biomedical Engineering (shows Bioengineering Specialization)